opencadc/science-platform/README.md

 ## Overview
 ARCADE is a general purpose online platform built to support ALMA data processing requirements.
 The system is currently in beta deployment with a limited number of simultaneous users.

+The ARCADE system is also fully integrated with [CARTA: The Cube Analysis and Rendering Tool for Astronomy](https://cartavis.github.io/).

 ## Getting started
 Obtaining an ARCADE user allocation requires a [CADC account](http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html).
 Allocations are provided on a case-by-case basis while the system is in beta.